 David Rei, PhD Student

-I am working on the subject “Human-Machine Interactions Adapted to the Personality of Users: Application of Motivation to Physical Activity”.
-My PhD thesis began in September, 2019 though I've been working at LIMSI-CNRS since January, 2019 as an Engineer.
+I worked at LIMSI-CNRS from January to August 2019 as an Engineer.
+I began my PhD thesis in September, 2019 on the subject: "Human-Machine Interactions Adapted to the Personality of Users: Application of Motivation to Physical Activity".
 This thesis is funded by a university scholarship supported by Paris-Saclay University (formerly Paris-Sud University).
 I am part of the STIC doctoral school (Pole B).

-LIMSI stands for "Laboratoire d'Informatique pour la Mécanique et les Sciences de l'Ingénieur", Computer Science Laboratory for Mechanics and Engineering Sciences.
-LIMSI is located in Orsay, a city south of Paris, France.
+LIMSI is now known as LISN which stands for "Laboratoire Interdisciplinaire des Sciences du Numérique", Interdisciplinary Laboratory of Digital Sciences.
+LISN is located in Orsay, a city south of Paris, France.

-At LIMSI, my office is located in building 508.
+At LISN, my office is located in building 508.
 Take stairs to 2nd floor, my office is number 219, in the middle of the northern corridor.

-You can also contact me by e-mail: david.rei[at]limsi.fr
+You can also contact me by e-mail: david.rei[at]lisn.upsaclay.fr

 I am working on human-computer interactions (HCI) and especially on a personality-based adaptive model to improve user's motivation to practice physical activity.
 This is a pluridisciplinary work as it involves very different fields of computing and psychology such as human-computer interactions, adaptive interactions, persuasive technologies and strategies, motivation, as well as two theories from psychology.
 The Self-Determination Theory identifies three basic needs to be met for the self-motivation and well-being of individuals in their daily activities.
 The Regulatory Focus Theory presents two action strategies used by individuals, depending on the situation (motivation by gain or loss).